genotrance/px/README.md

     directly connected:
       Client -> Auth Px -> no-Auth Px -> Upstream proxy 'Auth Px' cannot directly access upstream proxy but 'no-Auth Px' can

+  --client-username= | PX_CLIENT_USERNAME= | client:client_username=
+  Client authentication to use when SSPI is unavailable.
+Format is domain\username Service name "PxClient" and this username are used to retrieve the password using Python keyring if available.

+  --client-auth= | PX_CLIENT_AUTH= | client:client_auth=
+  Enable authentication for client connections.
+Comma separated, default: NONE Mechanisms supported: NEGOTIATE, NTLM, DIGEST, BASIC
+    ANY     = enable all supported mechanisms
+    ANYSAFE = enable all supported mechanisms except BASIC NTLM    = enable only NTLM, etc.
+    NONE    = disable client authentication altogether (default)

+  --client-nosspi= | PX_CLIENT_NOSSPI= | client:client_nosspi=
+  Disable SSPI for client authentication on Windows. default: 0
+    Set to 1 to disable SSPI and use the configured username and password

   --workers= | PX_WORKERS= | settings:workers=
   Number of parallel workers (processes).
 Valid integer, default: 2